joel0414/joel0414/README.md

 ## Hi there 👋
 My name is Joel Estrada Santos, and I am currently in my final year at Cal State LA studying Electrical Engineering.

-- 🌱 I’m currently learning Computer Aided Design (CAD)
+- 🌱 I’m currently learning Computer Aided Design (CAD) using Fusion 360 by Autodesk

 <!--